 Curried Egg Salad with Toasted Baguette

-With life bearing down on me the past few months, I’ve been overwhelmed, unable to get into the kitchen to cook anything other than simple meals for my family.
+Life has been bearing down on me the past few months, I’ve been overwhelmed, unable to get into the kitchen to cook anything other than simple meals for my family.
 As a result, my blog has suffered with a lack of new recipe submission, beautiful food photos, and personal correspondence with my loyal readers.

 Recently returning to the comforts of home, home cooked meals, clean laundry, and the nurture of family, two of my older children have come back to the nest.
 In need of some time with mom, and dad, and time to gather themselves before moving on to bigger and brighter things, we’ve welcomed them back into the fold.
 We’re happy to lend a hand in their time of need, because we love them, and this is what families do however, their presence has made it pertinent for me to adjust my grocery budget.